Audition Songs for Crazy for You – By Character

-If you’re looking for audition songs for Crazy for You, it’s best to choose an upbeat or romantic jazz age song from musical theatre repertoire that matches the show’s tone and suits your vocal type.
-Be sure to check your audition notice for any specific song guidelines.
+When considering audition songs for Crazy for You, it’s fitting to choose a song in the style of the Jazz Age from musical theatre repertoire that aligns with the tone of the show and suits your vocal type.
+Always refer to the audition notice for specific guidelines.

 Because Crazy for You features songs from the jazz age, the audition songs below are drawn from musicals between the 1920s and 1930s.
 Each one has been carefully hand-picked and reviewed by a musical theatre professional to ensure fit and audition readiness.